Moules-frites: Moules

 Less commonly, fusion variants are seen in which the stock may be flavoured with non-local ingredients such as Espelette pepper or Pernod liquor.
 They can also be served with "Mosselsaus", a sauce that is made with mayonnaise, mustard, and vinegar.

 Frites

 In various forms, frites or friet play an important role in Belgian culture and cuisine.
 Within Belgium, bintje potatoes are generally preferred as a basis to make fries because of their high starch content.
-They are generally double-fried (fried, left to cool and then fried again) in order to make them both moist in the core and crispy on the outside.
+They are generally double-fried (fried, left to cool and then fried again) in order to make them both moist in the core and crisp on the outside.

 Presentation

 As a dish, the moules and the frites are usually served separately, to avoid the fries becoming soggy in the sauce.
 Often, the moules are served in the pan used to cook them.
 A second dish is generally provided for the discarded mussel shells.

 Consumption

 Mussels and French fries are served everywhere in Belgium, from the Belgian coast to the bottom of the Ardennes.
 In France, the dish is common in the Nord-Pas-de-Calais.
 It is the typical dish of the braderie of Lille.
-In 2009, five hundred tons of mussels and thirty tons of fries were consumed during this event.
+In 2009, 500 tons of mussels and 30 tons of fries were consumed during this event.
 During this weekend, restaurant owners pile up the mussels eaten in front of their establishments; most of the time, the restaurant Aux moules (rue de Béthune) and La Chicorée (place Rihour) have the largest quantities.

 In 2008, TNS Sofres carried out a survey among the people of the North.
 Mussels and French fries came in second place with 25%.
 The dish is outstripped by steak frites which gets 33%.
 In France, according to the same TNS-Sofres poll, moules-frites are in second place among the favorite dishes of the French with 20%.
 It is one point behind duck breast.

 The dish can be consumed with an abbey lager or a dry white wine; red wine should be avoided because of its tannins.
 As for sauces, in addition to the marinière sauce that already accompanies the mussels, it is possible to add mayonnaise with the fries.
 Mussels and fries are also the specialty of the Belgian restaurant chain Chez Léon.